-There aren’t nearly as many hotels in Turrialba compared to other cities or beach towns in Costa Rica.
-You’ll find more boutique inns and lodges to compliment the rural countryside and agriculture culture of the area.
-We stayed at Guayabo Lodge which was extremely close to the national park, Santa Cruz town and Guayabo Monument so it was very convenient.
+In Turrialba, you’ll find more boutique inns and lodges to compliment the rural countryside of the area.
+We stayed at Guayabo Lodge, close to the national park, Santa Cruz town and Guayabo Monument.

 Bar Treinta Y Tantos: This place has awesome drinks, a fun bar atmosphere and good bar food.